dna-witch/p53_Rescue_Mutants/README.md

 ![rf2](img/rf2.png)
 ![rf2_desc](img/rf2_desc.png)

+Resampling the training data with SMOTETomek helped increase the recall for the positive class from 0.05 to 0.27 and the f1-score from 0.09 to 0.35!
+That's a significant improvement, and a great starting point.
+I want to continue to maximize the f1-score, which effectively balances the precision and recall, in further models.

 ![rf3](img/rf3.png)

+By increasing the class weight on the positive class, the random forest algorithm now penalizes incorrect classifications of the positive class ten times more than incorrect classifications of the negative class.

+This change decreased the f1-score to 0.27, but it did even out the precision and recall for the positive class.

+This tells me that changing the class weights in this way makes the model "pickier" - it does not classify very many of the observations as "active", but out of the ones it *does* classify as "active", it is usually correct.

 ![rf3 randomized search](img/rf3_random_search.png)

 #### Logistic Regression

 I chose Logistic Regression Classifier because it is also very efficient to train, interpretable, and easy to implement.
 I expect this algorithm to perform better than the Random Forest, since the LogisticRegressionClassifier has a 61% balanced accuracy compared to the RandomForestClassifier's 52% balanced accuracy.

+Logistic Regression is a suitable algorithm choice for modeling this data for a few reasons:
++ The dependent (target) variable is binary
++ The features have already been filtered using linear correlation, so there should be little collinearity between variables
++ My sample sizes are large

 ![logreg](img/logreg.png)

+The Logistic Regression model shows a high recall for both classes, with the recall for the positive class being 73%!
+A high recall indicates a low false negative rate, which is exactly what I want.
+Since the positive class, which are transcriptionally active p53 mutants, are so rare, I want to make sure that as many of them as possible are correctly classified as being "active".
+On the other hand, this model has very low precision for the positive class, and I can see from the confusion matrix that some of the "active" p53 mutants were incorrectly classified as being "inactive".
+This is okay, since minimizing the false negatives is more important for my classification problem.

+The Logistic Regression classifier performed better than any of the Random Forest Classifiers, which agrees with my initial hypothesis.

 #### Gaussian Naive Bayes

+This classifier assumes the likelihood of the features is Gaussian.

 ![gnb](img/gnb.png)

+The result was 82% Recall for the positive class, which is much better than the Logistic Regression model!
+This also agrees with my initial evaluation.

 #### Nearest Centroid

 ![nearest centroid](img/nearest_centroid.png)
 ![nc table](img/nearest_centroid_table.png)

+The Nearest Centroid model has high recall but low precision, which means that it casts a wide net - a third of the "inactive" proteins were classified as "active".
+However, this model does correctly classify 86% of the "active" proteins, which is better than the other models perform.

 ## Conclusions

+The Nearest Centroid classifier had the best recall for the minority class: 86%.
+The trade-off for this high recall was low precision, but that is okay since I wanted to prioritize maximizing the recall for this project.

+Some questions to think about are:
++ Out of the mutants predicted to be non-cancerous, how many have a mutation in the core domain?
+Are there other comorbid mutations in other domains (DBD, NLS, etc.)?

 ## Future Improvements
 + Filtering Features Using Pairwise Mutual Information